💱 Trade Calculator

 Launched June 12, 2026

 Grow a Garden 2 launched on June 12, 2026 as a standalone game, not an update to the original.
 Progress does not transfer between the two games, and the weather system carries over only in name.
 Behind the familiar weather event labels sits a different set of mutation multipliers and a fundamentally different stacking rule that changes how players should plan their farming runs.
 Anyone who jumps from GAG1 to GAG2 expecting the same Thunderstorm bracket of 101x will lose real Sheckles by relying on outdated math.
+If you are new to the sequel, start with the GAG2 beginner guide and the full GAG2 seed list before planting for weather events.
 Use the GAG1 / GAG2 toggle at the top of the selector to switch the data shown on this page to whichever game is currently running.

 The four multipliers that changed